A photo of rescue workers digging bodies out of rubble is continuing to float around social media and email.

 The photo comes from news coverage of a Chinese earthquake in 2008 – not the Japanese earthquake as this story sometimes states – and of rescuers pulling two bodies from the rubble.
 Looking closely at the photo, you can clearly see that there are two dead bodies, neither of which is the size of the infant described.
 Nor is the larger body in any sort of protective pose.
 The caption in the original story merely reads:

 Firefighters dig, bare-handed, two bodies out of the debris in quake-hit Huili county in Sichuan Province August 31, 2008.
 Death toll from the 6.1-magnitude earthquake has risen to 32 in Sichuan and Yunnan, and more than 400 were injured.
 [Xinhua]

-Even commenters online wondered such things as how someone could text, or would have time to text, while a house is collapsing around them.
-But one has to wonder why people do this in the first place.
-Touching fictional stories have been told since the beginning of time, but to grab an unrelated photo and attach a manufactured story borders on scandalous behavior.
-Tell your touching story, but don’t try to fool people into believing that it’s real.
+Even commenters online wondered such things as how someone could text – or would have time to text – while a house is collapsing around them.
+One almost must wonder why people post such stories like this in the first place.
+Touching fictional stories have been told since the beginning of time, but to grab an unrelated photo and attach a manufactured story does not do the intent of the tale justice.